 #9 Volunteer as a family to serve meals, ring bells, or help at a toy drive.

 #10 Christmas Crafting Day – make DIY Christmas Ornaments, decorate stockings, or find some easy ideas on Pinterest.
+Check out these Old School DIY Ornaments that you probably made as a kid!

 #11 Make Gingerbread Houses